TeamPlantTheSeed/memoryApp/README.md

-The first screen you will see is a welcome page inviting you to log in and explaining the main purpose of the App:
+The first screen you will see is a welcome page which explains the main purpose of the App and invites you to log in:

 ![HomePage](/client/public/images/homepage1.png)